-In addition to the standard inspections, personnel on the movement area should employ a 'clean-as-you-go' technique, by looking for FOD during the course of their regular duties.
+In addition to the standard inspections, personnel on the movement area need to employ a 'clean-as-you-go' technique, by looking for FOD during their regular duties.

 When inspections occur at night, additional lights/lighting systems on vehicles are beneficial to better detect FOD.